tungs/timecut/README.md

   --left=20 --top=40 --right=6 --bottom=30 \
   --duration=20
 ```
-Opens https://tungs.github.io/truchet-tiles-original/ with the appropriate fragment url (note the quotes in the url and selector are necessary because of the `#` and `&`).
+Opens https://tungs.github.io/truchet-tiles-original/#autoplay=true&switchStyle=random with the appropriate fragment url (note the quotes in the url and selector are necessary because of the `#` and `&`).
 Crops each frame to the `#container` element, with an additional crop of 20px, 40px, 6px, and 30px for the left, top, right, and bottom, respectively.
-Captures frames for 20 virtual seconds at 60fps to `video.mp4`.
+Captures frames for 20 virtual seconds at 60fps to `video.mp4` in the current working directory.

 ### <a name="cli-options" href="#cli-options">#</a> Command Line *options*
 * <a name="cli-options-output" href="#cli-options-output">#</a> Output: `-O`, `--output` *name*
     * Tells ffmpeg to save the video as *name*.
-File extension is used to choose encoding.
+Its file extension determines encoding if not explicitly specified.
 * <a name="cli-options-fps" href="#cli-options-fps">#</a> Frame Rate: `-R`, `--fps` *frame rate*
-    * *frame rate* (in frames per virtual second) of capture (default: `60`).
+    * Frame rate (in frames per virtual second) of capture (default: `60`).
 * <a name="cli-options-duration" href="#cli-options-duration">#</a> Duration: `-d`, `--duration` *seconds*
     * Duration of capture, in *seconds* (default: `5`).
 * <a name="cli-options-frames" href="#cli-options-frames">#</a> Frames: `--frames` *count*